Letter to the Indoor Tanning Association on Red Lamps for Skin Rejuvenation Being Installed in Tanning Beds/Booths

 Questions about the requirements for clearance of red light devices may be directed to Richard Felten in the Office of Device Evaluation, CDRH, 10903 New Hampshire Avenue, WO-66, Silver Spring, Maryland 20993 or by email at Richard.Felten@fda.hhs.gov.

-Questions about FDA radiation control requirements for electronic products may be directed to Sharon Miller in the Electronic Products Branch, Office of Communication, Education, and Radiation Programs, CDRH, 10903 New Hampshire Avenue, WO-66, Silver Spring, Maryland 20993 or by email at SharonA.Miller@fda.hhs.gov.
+Questions about FDA radiation control requirements for electronic products may be directed to Sharon Miller in the Magnetic Resonance and Electronic Products Branch, Office of In Vitro Diagnostics and Radiological Health, CDRH, 10903 New Hampshire Avenue, WO-66, Silver Spring, Maryland 20993 or by email at SharonA.Miller@fda.hhs.gov.

 Steven D. Silverman